alvst/homebridge-switchbot-thermostat/README.md

 | `3`    | Auto |

 - ### If using BLE Connection
-  Right now, neither myself [(who created the multi-press functionality in the Switchbot Homebridge plugin)](https://github.com/OpenWonderLabs/homebridge-switchbot/pull/628), nor anyone else, has yet created multi-press BLE functionality so this extension doesn't yet work if you rely on Bluetooth.
-At some point, if no one else does, I will investigate implementing multi-press functionality compatible with Bluetooth.
+  Right now, neither myself [(who created the multi-press functionality in the Switchbot Homebridge plugin)](https://github.com/OpenWonderLabs/homebridge-switchbot/pull/628), nor anyone else, has yet ported multi-press to support BLE so this extension doesn't yet work if you rely on Bluetooth.
+At some point, if no one else does, I will investigate implementing multi-press functionality compatible with Bluetooth but if you are interested in porting it, go ahead.

 <p align="center">